-This article was written for a special edition of the Arup Journal devoted to the Beijing National Stadium.
-Click here to see a pdf version of the magazine (issue 1, 2009).
+This article was written for a special edition of the Arup Journal devoted to the Beijing National Stadium (issue 1, 2009).

 The architectural design concept

 At the time the architectural competition for the Beijing National Stadium was announced, Herzog & de Meuron and ArupSport (Arup’s multidisciplinary practice specialising in sports architecture) were already working together on the Allianz Arena in Munich.
 This successful creative partnership was based on a shared desire to innovate: Herzog & de Meuron in creating unique buildings with strong local cultural resonances and Arup in designing stadiums that perform ever better for spectators, athletes and operators.
 For the Beijing competition, the two practices joined forces with one of the leading Chinese Design Institutes, CADG.

 Within this integrated team, the architects at ArupSport were responsible in particular for the bowl, the concourses and the spectator facilities, which together defined the form of the stadium.
 They also produced an initial optimised structural proposal for the roof and envelope, which Herzog & de Meuron then developed.
 CADG provided vital local expertise during the competition and scheme design, and then took the baton for the final stages of the project, liaising with the local authorities, producing construction information and monitoring the works on site.
 Backed by Arup’s engineering expertise, the competition team was able to submit a highly developed, fully realisable architectural concept.
 As a result, despite some significant changes to the brief, the form of the built stadium is very close to the original winning design.